Before you spend a penny on metabolic boosters...

 Myth #1 - There Are Special Foods & Drinks That

-A Free report by Vit Kashchuk, author of 'Intermittent Diet' & expert on short-term fasting as it relates to losing weight and getting rid of unwanted fat for good...
+A Free report by Vit Kashchuk, fat loss coach & expert on short-term fasting as it relates to losing weight and getting rid of unwanted fat for good...

 This idea has never made any sense to me, yet the diet industry keeps on trying to convince you that in order to lose weight you MUST speed up your metabolism – usually by manipulating your food choices.

 But can a certain diet or nutrition actually manage your metabolic rate?
 And, more importantly...

 Can you increase it by rates that will burn a great volume of calories every day?

 You’ve probably read some sort of marketing about foods that can ‘boost’ your metabolism and crash diets that can ‘slow down’ your metabolism.

 However, before you buy into claims that ”secret fat-burning foods” can increase your metabolism by astounding rates – sometimes as much as by 115 percent – stop and think about what that really means.